-Steaks were provided to Sensory Solutions pre-sliced into similar sizes (within cut of meat) and pre-determined thicknesses (as per the design).
-It must be noted that the oyster blade was eliminated from the study due to inconsistencies in the cut and because it was determined to be an unlikely grilling / frying cut.
+1. Steaks were provided to Sensory Solutions pre-sliced into similar sizes (within cut of meat) and pre-determined thicknesses (as per the design).

-Figure 3: Cuts of meat provided
+Figure 4: Cuts of meat provided

 - 2. Steaks were all brought to an internal temperature of 8-10°C prior to cooking. - 3.
-Pan was pre-heated to hot for all steaks to start the cooking process.
-Once hot, pan temperature was dropped just before placing the steaks into the pan. - 4.
-No more than two steaks were cooked in the pan at once. - 5.
+On the stove, the pan was pre-heated to hot for all steaks to start the cooking process.
+Once hot, pan temperature was dropped just before placing the steaks into the pan.
+On the bbq, the steaks were cooked on the plates which had been turned down just before placing the steak down on the bbq. - 4.
+No more than two steaks were cooked in the pan at once, generally one at a time.
+In contrast, due to the size of the plate, two steaks were cooked at a time on the bbq. - 5.
 Cut of meat was sprayed with oil, rather than the pan.

-- 6. Cooked to specified degree of doneness; - o Rare: Turned only once and cooked until "very soft" with the back of tongs.
+- 6. Cooked to specified degree of doneness; - Rare: Turned only once and cooked until "very soft" with the back of tongs.

-Figure 4: Example of RARE cooked meat
+Figure 5: Example of RARE cooked meat